-The Grand Union DTP offers at least 35 studentships each year, across 23 training pathways (or subject areas).
-In addition to receiving funding for fees and living costs (depending on eligibility), DTP students benefit from being able to access a variety of other pots of funding and a wide range of training available at the three partner universities.
+The Grand Union DTP usually offers at least 35 studentships each year, across 23 training pathways (or subject areas).
+In addition to receiving funding for course fees and living costs, DTP students benefit from being able to access a variety of other pots of funding and a wide range of training available at the three partner universities.

-- +3: three years of funding for a PhD (assumes that a student has already met the majority of the core training requirements or that the PhD focus is largely on more advanced training)
+- +3.5: three and a half years of funding for a PhD including a placement (assumes that a student has already met the majority of the core training requirements and that the PhD focus is largely on more advanced skills training)

-- 1+3: four years of funding for a one-year integrated Master’s programme followed by a PhD.
-Three years of the PhD will be funded.
+- 1+3.5: four and a half years of funding for a one-year integrated Master’s programme followed by a PhD.
+Three and a half years of the PhD including a placement will be funded.

-- 2+2: four years of funding for a two-year Master’s programme followed by a PhD.
-Two years of the PhD will be funded.
+- 2+2.5: four and a half years of funding for a two-year Master’s programme followed by a PhD.
+Two and a half years of the PhD including a placement will be funded.

 - +4: four years of funding for a PhD, where the core and advanced training requirements will be met during the course of the programme.